 Audit Committee Charter

-The purpose of the Audit Committee is to assist the Board of Trustees in fulfilling its responsibilities related to:
+The purpose of the Audit, Risk and Compliance Committee (ARCC) is to assist the Board of Trustees in fulfilling its responsibilities related to:

 - Adequacy and effectiveness of systems of internal control